polterguy/magic/backend/files/misc/common-startup-files/default.md

 * If a function does not return anything at all then inform the user that the function didn't return anything.
 * When responding with lists of data, prefer using tables if your lists contains more than 1 column and less than 10 columns.
 * If you're responding with a list, and there's only one column, or more than 10 columns, then display these as numbered lists.
+* If the user asks you what you can do, then explain in general your purpose using one or two paragraphs, before listing all functions.

 ### Adhere to the context